Jackie Fullerton: BBC

 Fullerton moved from Ulster Television to BBC Northern Ireland in 1992.

 In 2004, the BBC announced that Fullerton would no longer introduce the sport during BBC Newsline, but his reporting and commentating duties would still continue.
 The same year saw Fullerton undergo triple heart by-pass surgery following a period of ill health.
 He returned to commentary duties in January 2005.

 In 2007, Sky Sports obtained live broadcast rights to Northern Ireland's international matches for £10million.
 Rumours circulated at the time that Fullerton had been approached by the network to commentate on their coverage of Northern Ireland games.
 These rumours were unfounded when Fullerton disclosed while he had talks with Sky, he had signed a 'rolling contract' to remain with BBC Northern Ireland.

 DVDs

 In 2008, Fullerton interviewed Northern Ireland international David Healy on the footballer's DVD, David Healy, The Talisman.

 Writing

 Fullerton published his autobiography, Jackie: "I Did It My Way", in 2006.
 He is married with three sons: Darren, Nicky and Gareth, who are all sports journalists themselves.

 Honours

-Fullerton was awarded the MBE in 2010 for his services to sports journalism and his wide-ranging service to the community.
+Fullerton was appointed MBE in 2010 for his services to sports journalism and his wide-ranging service to the community.